dxjoshi/java_interview_prep/resources/java/notes.md

 ### Polymorphism
 * Subclasses of a class can define their own unique behaviors and yet share some of the same functionality of the parent class.
+* Polymorphic method invocations apply only to instance methods.
+Not static methods.
+Not variables.
+Only overridden instance methods are dynamically invoked based on the real object’s type.
+* You can always refer to an object with a more general reference variable type (a superclass or interface), but at runtime, the ONLY things that are dynamically selected based on the actual object (rather than the reference type) are instance methods.

 ### Generics
 1. Generics enable types (classes and interfaces) to be parameters when defining classes, interfaces and methods.